voxpupuli/voxpupuli.github.io/docs/index.md

 ---

 This section is far from finished but contains some basic information on getting started.
-If you have any questions, reach out to us in #voxpupuli on Freenode.
+If you have any questions, reach out to us in #voxpupuli on [Libera](https://web.libera.chat/?#voxpupuli).

 <ul class="docs-index">
 {% assign docs = site.docs | group_by: "layout" | first %}